Douglassarachne

-Douglassarachne is an extinct genus of arachnid from the Late Carboniferous (Moscovian), known from single species D. acanthopoda.
-It is known exclusively from one specimen recovered from the Mazon Creek Lagerstätte, Illinois, US.
+Douglassarachne is an extinct genus of arachnid from the Late Carboniferous (Moscovian) with only one known species, D. acanthopoda.
+It is known exclusively from one specimen recovered from the Mazon Creek Lagerstätte.

 This arachnid is characterized by having large spines on its legs.
-It is unknown as to which group this arachnid specifically belongs.
+It is unknown which order this arachnid belongs to.

 Etymology

-The genus is named for the Douglass family who donated the specimen to the Field Museum for study.
+The genus is named for the Douglass family who donated the specimen to the Field Museum of Natural History for study.

 History

-Douglassarachne is known from Mazon Creek which preserves fossils around 308 million years ago.
-The fossil was preserved in a siderite concretion.
-In 1980, Bob Masek discovered the fossil at the Pit 15 Northern Mine spoil heap, near Essex, Kankakee County, Illinois.
-Around 1990 he would sell the fossil to David Douglass.
+In 1980, the only known fossil of Douglassarachne was discovered by Bob Masek.
+It was found in the Mazon Creek fossil beds, which preserves fossils from around 308 million years ago; it was specifically found in the Pit 15 Northern Mine spoil heap.
+It was preserved in a siderite concretion.
+Around 1990, Masek sold it to David Douglass.

-At this time it, was displayed in the Douglass family's Prehistoric Life Museum.
+It was displayed in the Douglass family's Prehistoric Life Museum.
 In 2023, when it became apparent that this specimen represented a new species, David Douglass donated the specimen to the Field Museum of Natural History so it could be researched.

 The specimen is deposited in the collections of the Field Museum of Natural History with the number PE 91366.